Sharda University

 Sharda University is a private university in Uttar Pradesh, established in 2009 under the Uttar Pradesh State Legislature Act No.14 of 2009 and is recognized by the University Grants Commission under Section 2(f) with the right to confer degrees as per Section 22(1) of the UGC Act,1956.
 It is part of the Sharda Group of Institutions founded by Pradeep Kumar Gupta and Yatendra Kumar Gupta.
 The university also has sister branches in Agra and Uzbekistan.

-Located in Delhi, the campus is spread over 63 acres and hosts students from 95+ countries.
+Located in Greater Noida, the campus is spread over 63 acres.

 History

 Sharda University traces its origins to the establishment of the Sharda Group in 1996.
 Sharda University was formally established in the year 2009.

 The university has expanded its reach through a variety of initiatives, such as the establishment of Sharda Hospital, which contributes to healthcare education and services, and Sharda University campuses in Uzbekistan and Agra, broadening the university’s international and national footprint.
 In addition, Sharda World School and Sharda Care Healthcity were launched recently to integrate primary education and advanced healthcare in the Sharda Group.